Skip to content

 Parameter title

-The function title supports Chinese characters for easier display in various operation interfaces/documentation of DataFlux Func.
+The function title supports Chinese characters, making it convenient for displaying the function name in various operation interfaces/documentation of DataFlux Func.

 Example